-Faculty for Summer 2014
+Faculty for Spring 2017

 LIZA COLLINS, born in London, trained as a painter at Northeast London Polytechnic, and later in tapestry at the Royal College of Art.
 Her tapestries are in many public collections, including the Victoria and Albert Museum and the Contemporary Art Society of London.

-Jessica DeCuir has an MFA from the University of Texas at San Antonio and a BFA from Webster University, St. Louis.
-She has taught art courses at San Antonio College since 2000 and at SSA since 1999.
+JESSICA DECUIR has an MFA from the University of Texas at San Antonio and a BFA from Webster University, St. Louis.
+She has taught art courses at San Antonio College since 2000 and at the Southwest School of Art since 1999.
 She is a professional artist and musician who has exhibited and performed music nationally and internationally.

-Todd Fichter earned his BFA in photography from Southwest Missouri State University.
+TODD FICHTER earned his BFA in Photography from Southwest Missouri State University.
 Fichter is a full-time graphic designer.
-He and his wife Kellie are the primary creative force behind Fishead Design Studio & Microgallery.
+He and his wife, Kellie, are the primary creative force behind Fishead Design Studio & Microgallery.

-Casey Galloway received a BFA in Fibers from the University of North Texas in Denton.
+CASEY GALLOWAY · FIBERS DEPARTMENT PROGRAM COORDINATOR received a BFA in Fibers from the University of North Texas in Denton.
 A 2007 Kuhlman Foundation scholarship allowed her to travel and research Scandinavian weaving.
 She is an installation artist as well as a traditional weaver.